 The Master provides one thousand hours of training (100 ECTS credits).
 The first formative stage of the Master (480 hours or 48 ETCS credits) consists of 6 theoretical and practical modules of classroom and laboratory training, where the students learn the fundamentals of RPAS, from energy sources to flight dynamics, from avionics to control, from operations to certification.
 The activities of these modules are developed both at the School of Engineering of the University of Huelva and at El Arenosillo (CEDEA), the main test range of the National Institute of Aerospace Technology, located 15 minutes from the University campus.

-The training in the industry accounts for more than half of the credits of the Master (520 hours in direct contact with the most important companies in the sector), so it is a highly practical program, oriented to the professional sector.
+The training in the industry accounts for more than half of the credits of the Master (520 hours in direct contact with the most important companies in the sector), so it is a highly practical program and oriented to the professional sector.
 This practical training is distributed as follows: 400 hours in situ in the partner companies, working as engineers in their lines of development; 60 hours dedicated to the Master’s final project; and another 60 hours of training including specific seminars (presentation and debate, counter-drone systems, practical RPAS flight training, personalized guidance, business development…) as necessary complements for a professional environment so competitive and in constant scientific, technological and economic development.

 The Master has a career guidance unit which has the goal of facilitating the access of graduates to the aerospace professional sector, and more specifically to the RPAS field.
 This unit makes our Master unique in our sector.
 During the phase of personalized professional guidance, you will visit the collaborating companies of the Master, which are placed in different regions of Spain.
 Moreover, you will have the opportunity of assisting to workshops in which the entities offer to the students information about their latest R&D (Research and Development) projects.